 "One concern as the mother of the groom is what to wear, as my day-to-day routine consists of jeans and T-shirts.
 I don't even own a dress."

 You may be among those who don't even own a dress, but don't call in the cavalry just yet.
-The main criteria for finding an outfit are these:
+The main criteria for finding a mother of the groom outfit are these:

 One concern that comes up often is which colour to go with.
-If you're unsure if you'll clash with the colour scheme - or the mother of the bride - just ask.
-One or two quick phone calls and you'll either have the go ahead to wear exactly what you like, or the knowledge of which colours to avoid.
+What is the mother of the groom etiquette when it comes to choosing your colour palette?
+The short answer is, if you're unsure whether you'll clash with the colour scheme - or the mother of the bride - just ask.
+One or two quick phone calls and you'll either have the go-ahead to wear exactly what you like, or know exactly which colours to avoid.